onelogin/onelogin-java-sdk/docs/DefaultApi.md

     Integer limit = 56; // Integer | The total number of items returned per page.
 The maximum limit varies between endpoints, see the relevant endpoint documentation for the specific limit.
     Integer page = 56; // Integer | The page number of results to return.
     String cursor = "cursor_example"; // String | Set to the value extracted from Before-Cursor or After-Cursor headers to return the previous or next page.
-    String name = "name_example"; // String | The name or partial name of the connector to search for.
+    String name = "name_example"; // String | The name or partial name of the app to search for.
 When using a partial name you must append a wildcard `*`
-    AuthMethod authMethod = AuthMethod.fromValue("0"); // AuthMethod | Returns all connectors of a given type. try {
+    AuthMethod authMethod = AuthMethod.fromValue("0"); // AuthMethod | Returns all apps based of a given type. try {
       List<Connector> result = apiInstance.listConnectors(authorization, limit, page, cursor, name, authMethod);
       System.out.println(result);